How to Master the Art of Writing Persuasive Copy with These Powerful Tips

 1. Be subtle

 We don't need to be loud.
 We can quietly make assumptions that don't smack your readers in the face.
-Sometimes a subtle assumption is far more powerful than a bold statement (bold statements definitely have their place but speaking as a quiet introvert, I love a softer tone in sales copy).
+Sometimes, a subtle assumption is far more potent than a bold statement (bold statements definitely have their place, but speaking as a quiet introvert, I love a softer tone in sales copy).

 Using the phrase "You're about to..." or "You will..." followed by the idea can help create powerful imagery.
 For example, "You're about to see the incredible results our customers have achieved using our simple framework" or "You will experience what it's like to be supported by our incredible VAs in the next 5 minutes."